MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 As they use Microsoft Search in Bing, your users will see work-related information in their search results, similar to what is shown in the following screenshot:

 ![Work-related search results displayed in Microsoft Search in Bing](images/work-related-search-result.png)

+### Change whether Bing is the default search engine for Google Chrome

 If your users decide they want to stop using Bing as their default search engine, they can click on the magnifying glass icon next to the address bar in Google Chrome and click the **Use Bing as your default search engine** toggle to the **Off** position.
 For the change to take effect, they need to close Google Chrome and then open it again.